 A: During the 2005-06 California legislative sessions, the District pursued an exemption to the water meter legislation on those grounds.
 However, after much effort including testifying before the Assembly Water and Parks Subcommittee, it was determined that an exemption would not be possible.
 While the legislature accepted our arguments that since we were part of the Nevada watershed and water conserved in the Tahoe Basin would not benefit any downstream users in California, they nonetheless voted down the proposed legislation and it died in Committee.
 More importantly, the passage of SBX7-7 would have superseded any exemption the District might have been granted under AB 2572.

-If you are unable to reach our Project Coordinator or have urgent issues, such as a blocked driveway or overnight water outage, please contact our customer service at (530) 544-6474.
+If you have urgent issues, such as an overnight water outage, please contact our customer service at (530) 544-6474.